dendronhq/handbook/handbook/templates.people.onboarding.md

 1. [ ] Dendron values are a living document.
 Familiarize yourself with our [[values|handbook.company.values]]
 2. [ ] We are driven by our mission -  to help **people** organize and make sense of any amount of information.
 Read our [[mission statement|handbook.company.mission]]
+3. [ ] Read over our [[handbook.company.key-principles]] which represent our operating system for making decisions and doing tasks.

 ### Calendar
 <!--Trial/Part-time optional-->